NetskopeScripter12/SecurityMCP/README.md

 # MCP Chat

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.
+There are security safeguards inside the MCP's instructions that block the reading of malicious files, only allowing you to edit them.

 ## Prerequisites